-This talk will aim to explore why we see this occur, and what it might tell us not only about attitudes towards disability and bodily difference in Ancient Egypt, but also the significance of the body in the beginnings of state formation and why there was, and has never been, one singular mould of human being.
+This talk will aim to explore why we see this occur, and what it might tell us not only about attitudes towards disability and bodily difference in Ancient Egypt, but also the significance of the body in the beginnings of state formation and why there never was, and has never been, one singular mould of human being.

 Kyle Lewis Jordan is currently a disabled postgraduate student at University College London’s Institute of Archaeology, studying the Archaeology and Heritage of Egypt and the Middle East.
 Born with Cerebral Palsy, his interests as an Egyptologist broadly encompass the themes of Religion, Magic and Identity, with a special focus on the representation and lived experience of disability.
 He is currently working on his thesis, which looks at the presence and role of disability and bodily difference in the formation of early court society in Egypt.

 This talk will be given at the August 2022 meeting of the Essex Egyptology Group to be held at 3pm BST on 7th August 2022 online via Zoom – it will be free for members and £4 for guests.
 Tickets will be available between 18th July and 5th August via the contact form on this page.